mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 #### JWKS secret

-A secret should be created with key `mutator.id_token.jwks.json` and the value of a JWKS suitable for use with Oathkeeper.
+A secret should be created with key `mutator.id_token.jwks.json` and the value of a JWKS suitable for use with Ory Oathkeeper.
 An initial one can be generated as described in [Configure and Deploy | ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/configure-deploy#cryptographic-keys).
 It will contain both public and private keys.

 ##### Operating with the JWKS secret